cthit/style-guides/react/README.md

 - **design**

-Basically design that doesn't need to have a component.
+Basically design that doesn't need to have a JS component.
+E.g. css or styled-components.

 - **layout**